Generic identification of binary-valued hidden Markov processes: Abstract

 \section{Abstract}

-The generic identification problem is to decide whether a stochastic process $(X_t)$ is a hidden Markov process and if yes to infer its parameters for all but a subset of parametrizations which form a lower-dimensional subvariety in parameter space.
-So far partial answers to either the decision or the inference part have been given all of which depend on extra assumptions on the processes such as stationarity.
+The generic identification problem is to decide whether a stochastic process $(X_t)$ is a hidden Markov process and if yes to infer its parameters for all but a subset of parametrizations that form a lower-dimensional subvariety in parameter space.
+Partial answers so far available depend on extra assumptions on the processes, which are usually centered around stationarity.
 Here we present a general solution for binary-valued hidden Markov processes.
-Our approach is rooted in algebraic statistics hence is geometric in nature.
+Our approach is rooted in algebraic statistics hence it is geometric in nature.
 We find that the algebraic varieties associated with the probability distributions of binary-valued hidden Markov processes are zero sets of determinantal equations which draws a connection to well-studied objects from algebra.
 As a consequence, our solution allows for algorithmic implementation based on elementary (linear) algebraic routines.

 \keywords{Algebraic Statistics, Hidden Markov Processes, Generic Identification} \ams{62M05, 62M99, 14Q99, 68W30}